Talvish/Tales/README.md

 This framework is one of the underpinnings of the services created at Getjar (http://www.getjar.com/).
 Getjar is a mobile monetization service supporting over 200 million users.

-The current version of Tales is in mid-update; I'm in the process of moving from Jetty 8.x/JDK 1.6 to Jetty 9.x/JDK 1.7.
+The current version of Tales is in mid-update:
+a) In process of moving from Jetty 8.x/JDK 1.6 to Jetty 9.x/JDK 1.7
+b) Adding polymorphic data handling for transport/storage

+Right now the storage system is not compiling given recent changes that were pushed.

 A bit of history